2010 Ukrainian presidential election: Electoral system

 Ukraine's president is elected by a two-round first-past-the-post voting system.
 The first round of voting was held on 17 January 2010.
 As no candidate in the first-round ballot had 50% or more votes the two highest polling candidates faced off in a second-round ballot which was held on 7 February 2010.
-Victor Yanukovych received the highest vote (48.96%) and was expected to be declared the winner.
+Viktor Yanukovych received the highest vote (48.96%) and was expected to be declared the winner.
 Under Ukrainian law presidents elect must take the oath within 30 days of the declaration of the poll, which must be made before 17 February 2010.

 On 24 July 2009, the Verkhovna Rada (Ukrainian parliament) amended the law on presidential elections reducing the official presidential campaign from 120 to 90 days.

 Outgoing President Viktor Yushchenko refused to sign the new law and lodged an appeal in Ukraine's Constitutional Court, but failed to outline in detail the grounds for any appeal.
 The speaker of the parliament, Volodymyr Lytvyn, signed the amended law into existence following the President's refusal to sign it, despite this being illegal.

 Maryna Stavniychuk, deputy head of the presidential secretariat and the President's spokesperson on legal matters, stated "It is obvious that there are no serious political or legal grounds to consider the issue of the possible disruption of the presidential elections in Ukraine."

 The amended law on the presidential elections required candidates to pay a ₴2,500,000 (~308,000 USD) nomination deposit which will only be refunded to the two highest polling candidates that progressed to the second round of voting.

 On 19 October 2009, the Central Election Commission of Ukraine formed the 225 territorial election districts needed for carrying out the election.

 20 October 2009, Ukraine's Constitutional Court announced its ruling declaring unconstitutional five aspects of the new law of the presidential election.
 Voters abroad will no longer have to be registered with the Ukrainian consulate in order to cast a vote.
 The courts will retain the right to consider without limitations any application or appeal in respect to a candidate's registration or the conduct of the election.
 The cancellation of absentee ballots remains as does the 90-day election period and the ₴2.5 million deposit.
 The ruling of the Constitutional Court is not expected to impact seriously on the election as the amended legislation remains in place.

 On 21 December 2009, the Central Election Commission of Ukraine formed 113 foreign polling stations.

 Voters are permitted to vote at home during the presidential election.